ghernandez0044/infinityx-capstone/planning_docs/feature_list.md

 ## 9. TravelClasses

 - Logged in users will have an option of three travel classes with different perks
-- Base Class will be equivalent to bronze or economy class, will award 10 points (stars) per dollar for frequent flyer members
+- Base Class will be equivalent to bronze or economy class, will award 1 point (star) per dollar for frequent flyer members
-- Cruise Class will be equivalent to silver or premium economy class, will award 15 points (stars) per dollar for frequent flyer members
+- Cruise Class will be equivalent to silver or premium economy class, will award 1.5 points (stars) per dollar for frequent flyer members
-- Launch Class will be equivalent to gold or first class, will award 20 points (stars) per dollar for frequent flyer members
+- Launch Class will be equivalent to gold or first class, will award 2 points (stars) per dollar for frequent flyer members

 ## 10. FrequentFlyer / Tiers